HannaKoo/PeDoCo/PeDoCo_notes_regex.md

 And further, what has been that has not usually bothered to be copied into the register copies and has been completed by Sara.
 It takes a while, but I think it's worth the effort for later stages.
 There is variation between scribes on this and Sara deals with it in the introduction.
 However, formulas are regularly omitted in many documents.
 And then again, on the other hand, is it relevant that footnotes contain references to canon law or biblical passages, for example?
 Or other editions?
 I think not, but I don't know.
 Do you have to do a Bible reference tag, etc.?
 Will be useful for genre/register analysis later?

 I got help and guidance on italics from friend.
 Now we are wondering if html or xml would be a suitable format? `<>` is already used in Auctoratite, so it doesn't fit the format of the tag.
 This part still causes a problem and we have not got any further.
-Discussed Timo's `#` suggestion.
+Discussed *ANON supervisors*'s `#` suggestion.
 One possibility is to take `<>` out of Auctoratite.
 Then, let's look at the a and b formats of the documents.
 Or one or the other?
 This has been explained in the introduction, so there are not many documents where this needs to be considered, but I still think we need to pick a guideline.
 If you take both, then each of the a and b versions should include information about what type of document it is.
 List below.

 Direct quote from the edition information: